Boudoir Photography

 Digital gallery plus small prints.
 A few 5x7 or 8x10 prints, framed and gift-wrapped, can be produced in about a week.
 Paired with a digital gallery, this creates a tangible gift without the album timeline.

 Companion products.
-Metal prints, canvas wraps, and small keepsake boxes can often ship faster than full albums.
+Metal prints, gallery-wrapped canvases, and small keepsake boxes can often ship faster than full albums.
 Not as complete as a custom album, but they solve the "I need something physical to hand over" problem.

 The one thing that won't work at the last minute is a full custom album.
 The bindery timeline is the constraint.